infinity4471/infinity4471.github.io/index.md

 completing my Master's Thesis under the supervision of [Dr. Dimitrios Fotakis](http://www.softlab.ntua.gr/~fotakis/) on the Dynamic Min Sum Set Cover Problem.

-My scientific interests mostly lie in the field of Theoretical Computer Science and Discrete Mathematics.
+My scientific interests lie in the field of Theoretical Computer Science and Discrete Mathematics.
 In particular I am interested in the theory of Algorithms, Data Structures, Data Science, Financial Mathematics, Graph Theory and Combinatorics.